DigitalNZ/omniauth-realme/README.md

 Omniauth strategy for New Zealands secure online identity verification service.

 This Gem has been developed for the intension of using [devise](https://github.com/plataformatec/devise) as the account model with Realme SSO intergation.
+This Gem covers all of the SAML client requirements for RealMe intergations including the RealMe's default error messages.

+You will need to set up your frontend login pages to match [RealMe's branding guide lines](https://developers.realme.govt.nz/how-to-integrate/application-design-and-branding-guide/realme-page-elements/)
+We suggest you use their assets in a zip file their page.

+Getting to Production:
+You will need to complete the [RealMe Operational handover checklist](https://developers.realme.govt.nz/how-to-integrate/getting-to-production/operational-handover-checklist/) `login service` form to gain access to RealMe production environments.

 Not Using *ruby* but need to itergrate?
 Use this gem is a baseline and find a suitable Library on [onelogin's](https://github.com/onelogin) github account.